Four Steps For Controlling An Invasive Tree In West Feliciana Parish, Louisiana

 sprayed nursery at edge of cleared land

-A line of new seedlings, quick to sprout in disturbed soil and rapidly outdistance natives, has been freshly sprayed.
-Leaf yellowing signifies cellular disruption of the plant’s chlorophyll.
-This early stage is when CPT is most vulnerable to various control methods.
+A line of vulnerable new seedlings, quick to sprout in disturbed soil, has been freshly sprayed.
+Leaf yellowing indicates cellular disruption of the plant’s chlorophyll.

 snags are common and dangerous

-Snags are common, a result of dense colonization that’s characteristic of parasols.
+Snags are common.
+A result of dense colonization that’s characteristic of parasols the crowns easily interlace, preventing the trunk from falling.

 protective gear is a must when working among parasols

-A clump of several intertwined trees entangled at their crowns that hung when cut.
+A clump of several intertwined trees that hung when cut.
 Decay and wind will bring this group down.
-In the meantime, always remain alert.
+Always remain alert to the threat of widowmakers.

 a thicket of parasols

+A tangle of fallen trees crisscrosses this thicket of CPT.
 Very crowded conditions mean extreme care must be taken when cutting.
-A tangle of fallen trees crisscrosses this thicket of CPT.
-Most references cite heights of 30-40 feet, but they easily grow much taller — 70 feet and higher is not uncommon in our area.
+Most references cite mature heights of 30-40 feet, but they easily grow much taller — 70 feet plus is not uncommon in our area.

 river of logs from cut parasols

-This hillside patch, cut in February, 2004 and left undistrubed, was 60-70 percent decayed by September, 2005.
+This hillside patch, cut in February, 2004 and left undisturbed, was 60-70 percent decayed by September, 2005.
 The remainder, primarily stumps and large trunks, took a few more years to decompose.

-A comprehensive guide to treating invasives developed by the Hillsborough County (Florida) Parks, Recreation and Conservation Departments Invasive Species Task Force for residents and agencies in and around Florida’s Tampa Bay.
+A comprehensive (PDF) guide to the chemical treatment of invasives was developed by the Hillsborough County (Florida) Parks, Recreation and Conservation Departments Invasive Species Task Force.

-While CPT isn’t on the list, several pests that also threaten Louisiana are addressed, including Chinese tallow and cogongrass.
+While CPT isn’t on the list, it details several pests that do threaten Louisiana, including Chinese tallow and cogongrass.

-In addition to specifically listed invasives, the guide spells out safe and effective strategies for control and eradication efforts.
-Download your personal copy of the Invasive Plant Guide here.
+The guide spells out safe and effective strategies for control and eradication efforts.

 LSU AgCenter

-Download Brian Chandler’s excellent guide for specific information on local control of CPT using the hack and squirt method for herbicide application.
+Download Brian Chandler’s excellent PDF guide to controlling CPT using the herbicide glyphosate and applied using hack and squirt method.
 Mr. Chandler’s study is the only known formal research to date on CPT eradication.

 You’ll find complete information on herbicides tested, the best time for application, and the rates used to achieve control.